-"certification body" means a legal person approved by the Council to provide certification services in respect of the design or compliance with the Homebuilding Manual through its certifier;

-"certifier" means an employee or agent of a certification body appointed by the homebuilder to issue certificates in relation to design or compliance with the Homebuilding Manual, but excludes an inspector appointed in terms section 72; "Companies Act" means the Companies Act, 2008 (Act No. 71 of 2008); as amended;
+- "certification body" means a legal person approved by the Council to provide certification services in respect of the design or compliance with the Home Building Manual through its certifier; - "certifier" means an employee or agent of a certification body appointed by the homebuilder to issue certificates in relation to a design or compliance with the Home 40 Building Manual, but excludes an inspector appointed in terms section 69; - "Chief Executive Officer" means the Chief Executive Officer appointed in terms of section 15; - "Chief Financial Officer" means the Chief Financial Officer appointed in terms of section 15:

-"competent person" means a person who-
+"Companies Act" means the Companies Act, 2008 (Act No. 71 of 2008); "competent person" means a person who-

-- (a) is qualified by virtue of his or her education, training, experience and contextual knowledge to make a determination regarding the performance of a building or part thereof in relation to a functional aspect; and - (b) is approved and appointed in terms of the National Building Regulations and Building Standards Act, 1977 (Act No. 103 of 1977), as amended.
+- (a) is qualified by virtue of his or her education, training, experience and contextual knowledge to make a determination regarding the performance of a building or part thereof in relation to a functional aspect; and 50 - (b) where applicable, is approved and appointed in terms of the National Building Regulations and Building Standards Act, 1977 (Act No. 103 of 1977);